jcsirot/playbooks/README.md

 ### PLAYBOOKS ###

-  * ubuntu / __analyzer__ -- transform a laptop into a wifi traffic analyzer server.
+  * ubuntu / __analyzer__ -- transform a laptop into a WiFi traffic analyzer server.
     The setup used for this is a regular laptop with a RJ45 interface and a wireless interface.
     A wifi router is connected to the RJ45 interface and fetch its address from the DHCP server installed on the laptop.
-The laptop forwards the traffic from all the devices connected to the WiFi router through its wireless interface.
-Users can connect via RDP via the laptop wireless interface and start network tools (wireshark, charles) over the wired interface.
+The laptop forwards the traffic from all the devices connected to the WiFi router through its wireless interface and is therefore able to intercept everything.
+    Users can connect via RDP via the laptop wireless interface and use network analysis tools (wireshark, charles) over the wired interface.
 Account login: trudy, pass: trudy.
+    Why "trudy"? in cryptography, Trudy belongs to the cast of demo characters along Bob and Alice.
     * `help_url`: URL of the help webpage
   * ubuntu / __apache__ (or __noapache__ to remove)
   * ubuntu / __btsync__